ethanwhittle/LineTen.TechnicalTask/README.md

 - For the sake of time, I am opting to not leave class/method Documentation Comments
 - Opted to use the older paradigm for services Program.cs due to static anaylsis issues with projet build
 - Opted to use a Data Mapper / ORM pattern for Repository layers, that way we could introduce any technology for the repository and the contract will still be met
-- Opted to introduce an `Id` column to the Orders as I would argue the table design is poor, if you assume a composite primary key - Each customer could only order a product once!
+- Opted to introduce an `Id` column to the Orders as I would argue the table design is weird, if you assume a composite primary key - Each customer could only order a product once!
+- Noted that we can add Orders for customers and/or products when they don't exist - FKs a future enhancement!
+- Originally planned to implement Data integration tests.
+Opted not to due to time constraints and as I have "kind of" achieved this with the inmemory based unit tests